-- A. List of all courses taught during the last 12 semesters of teaching, including independent studies, honors, summer research projects - B. Extra-departmental letters on evaluation of teaching - C. Extra-departmental letters from tenured faculty with direct knowledge of the candidate's teaching - D. SET responses - E. Off-campus-study teaching evaluations
+- A. List of all courses taught, including independent studies, honors, and summer research projects - B. Extra-departmental letters on evaluation of teaching - C. Extra-departmental letters from tenured faculty with direct knowledge of the candidate's teaching - D. SET responses (NB: If a first-time-taught Core course is included in the list, the list should be followed by a copy of the candidate's request to have it included.) - E. Off-campus-study teaching evaluations